 The bane of every HR director’s existence.

 Well, the benefits themselves aren’t so bad.
 But finding ones that are affordable and engaging?
-Now those can be just about as elusive as a double-rainbow-colored unicorn.
+That's the trick.

 It’s an ongoing battle to provide enough while staying within budget limitations.
 Because it’s not just about quantity.
 Far from it, in fact.
 The real chore is to find the best employee benefits for your specific organization.
 After all, if employees don’t prize their benefits, why are you paying for them?
 Isn’t that their job?
 For employees to love them?
 The whole purpose of employee benefits is to add value for employees that encourages long-term loyalty and engagement with you, their employer.